mjmcnelis/iS3D2/README.md

 iS3D will generate the spectra of particles whose MCID is listed in the file `PDG/chosen_particles.dat` (they must be a subset of the HRG).

-Note: `chosen_particles.dat` should have one blank line eof.

 For the continuous spectra mode, you can just select a few particles.
 To run iS3D with (pi+, K+, p), do

     cd PDG